utku-guclu/utku-guclu/README.md

 - :telescope: I’m working as a freelance developer and contributing to web applications.

-- :seedling: I'm currently learning Cloud Computing.
+- :seedling: I'm currently learning Go.

 - 👀 In my free time, I solve problems and chill.